TheBrownViking20/katacoda-scenarios/test/step4.md

 Therefore, for 𝜆 = 9, eigenvectors are of the form x = (x1,4x1) and its scalar multiples.
 (1,4), (2,8) and (3,12) are some examples of these eigenvectors.

-Now, let's check this implementation's numpy equivalent for matrix A.
+Now, let's check this implementation's numpy equivalent for matrix A. Copy the following code to the editor:

 <pre class="file" data-filename="vector.py" data-target="replace">
 # Importing numpy